Principal Medical Writer Jobs in USA with Visa Sponsorship

 Which visa types do employers typically sponsor for this role?

-H-1B is the most common path.
+H-1B visa is the most common path.
 Employers in pharma and CROs file H-1B petitions regularly for Principal Medical Writers.
 O-1A is a viable alternative for candidates with strong publication records, regulatory submission credits, or industry recognition, since it bypasses the lottery.
-TN status can apply for Canadian and Mexican nationals if the role maps to an eligible USMCA occupation category.
+TN visa status can apply for Canadian and Mexican nationals if the role maps to an eligible USMCA occupation category.

 What degree does USCIS expect for a Principal Medical Writer petition?